IHosseini083/froidapi/README.md

     uvicorn.run(app, host="127.0.0.1", port=8000)
 ```

-There several options for you to deploy this app on a remote server, but here is two services you can use for free:
+There several options for you to deploy this app on a remote server, but here is a simple example:

-The first one and the famous one is [Heroku](https://heroku.com), Heroku provides you a free plan to deploy your web applications as quick as possible.
+One of the most popular options [Heroku](https://heroku.com), Heroku provides you a free plan to deploy your web applications as quick as possible.
 By default, this repository is configured to be deployed on Heroku, all you need to do is to fork this repository, register your account for Heroku from [here](https://signup.heroku.com/login), download the Heroku CLI from [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install), and run the bellow commands step by step.

 At first, you need to login from the CLI: